JamesQMurphy/www-jamesqmurphy-com/src/JamesQMurphy.Web/Views/Home/Terms.md

 1. All registration information you submit will be true, accurate, current, and complete.
 1. You will maintain the accuracy of the registration information, and promptly update the information as necessary.
-1. You have the legal capacity and you agree to comply with these Terms and Conditions, as well as the Privacy Policy.
+1. You have the legal capacity and you agree to comply with these Terms, as well as the Privacy Policy.
 1. You are at least 16 years old.
 1. You will not use the Website for any illegal or unauthorized purposes.
 1. You will not create user accounts by automated means or under false pretenses.